Roth IRA Basics: 10 Things You Must Know

 2. There are Roth IRA contribution limits

 To be able to contribute to a Roth, you must have earned income.
 You are also limited to stashing up to $7,000 in a Roth IRA and an extra $1,000 if you're 50 or older for 2024.
+These contribution limits will remain unchanged for 2025, but the income limits will increase slightly.
 You can contribute to both Roth and traditional IRAs, but the total cannot exceed this annual limit.

-Contributions begin phasing out above those amounts, and you can't put any money into a Roth IRA once your income reaches $161,000 if a single filer or $240,000 if married and filing jointly.
+Contributions begin phasing out above those amounts, and you can't put any money into a Roth IRA once your income reaches $165,000 if you are a single filer or $246,000 if married and filing jointly.

 3. Your company may offer a Roth 401(k)